smn-riaz/smn-riaz/README.md

 🎓 Over the past 3 years, I've explored the world of programming — diving deep into frontend and backend development, while sharpening my problem-solving skills along the way.
 💪 I stay consistent with coding challenges to keep my mind sharp and adaptable.
-🌱 I'm on a continuous journey to master full stack development.
+🌱 I'm on a continuous journey to master Full Stack development.
 💡 My ultimate goal is to become an entrepreneur, creating impactful tech solutions that address real-world challenges.

 ---